-"The letter below is from Patrick O'Rourk. his untimely death.
+"The letter below is from Patrick O'Rourk, his untimely death.

 HAVANA, Aug.
 16, 1851.

-My dear Mother and Sisters :- My day is coast of Cuba by a Spanish steamer, and we are to be shot in an hour from this time-fifty of us in all.
-I have to say it is my own doings,
+My dear Mother and Sisters :- My day is come at last.
+We were taken vesterday on the coast of Cuba by a Spanish steamer, and we are to be shot in au hour from this time-fifty of us in all.
+I have to say it is my own doings.

 For God's sake pray for me, and tell Father Raho to do so too.
-I have made my confession to a Spanish Priest.
-May God blees you! and My DEAR MOTHER :- I have but a few mo- keep his eye on you!
-Farewell, dear mother;
+I have made my confession HAVANA, Aug.
+16, 1851.

+My Dear Mother:-I have but a few moments to live.
+Fifty of us are condemned to be farewell dear sisters-Maria, Margaret and